 This might sound completely rational for a grown adult whose friendship with another person might have recently cooled, but for kids, losing a friend can cause anxiety and distress.

-There are many reasons for childhood friendships to fracture, but when they do, children with hurt feelings often turn to their mums and dads for comfort and support.
+Childhood friendships fracture for many reasons, but when they do, children with hurt feelings often turn to their mums and dads for comfort and support.

-Kids First’ child psychologists have helped many children and their families to deal with friendship issues and have this advice for parents.
+Kids First’s Child Psychologists and Child and Family Clinicians have helped many children and their families deal with friendship issues.
+They have this advice for parents.

 It’s easy to get upset and angry when your child arrives home with a story of what another child has said or done.